geomagpy/MARTAS/README.md

 ### 2.1 Installation requirements

 All installation instructions assume a linux (debian-like) system.
 Although the core methods of MARTAS are platform independent, it is currently only tested and supported on debian-like LINUX systems.
+It is also strongly recommended to run use UTC times.

     SYSTEM:
     - mosquitto (MQTT client - broker)